Did you know that Johannesburg was founded in 1886 when gold was discovered on the reef? It was only expected to be a temporary town.

 This popular picnic and recreation area near the Johannesburg Zoo surrounds a manmade lake where you can row boats and feed the ducks.
 The walk around the lake is gentle and pleasant.
 You can also have a picnic on the lawns or take the kids to the play areas.

 Carlton Centre was the tallest building in Africa until 2019, when it was surpassed by The Leonardo in Sandton, and the Iconic Tower in Egypt.
-One can go to the top for great birds-eye views of the inner city.
+Previously, one could go to the top for great birds-eye views of the inner city however the viewing deck is currently closed as Carlton Centre is up for sale.

 The South African National War Museum was opened in 1947 by former Prime Minister Jan Smuts.
 It boasts a collection of World War 1 and 2 fighter planes, including the first jet engine fighter plane made, military tanks used by the South African Defence Force, and other war memorabilia like medals, military insignia and uniforms.